Everything I Wish I Knew Before Coming To Sydney

 Yes, I knew that before coming, but I didn’t fully grasp the magnitude of this fact.
 Not only is Australia big but it is jam packed with extraordinary opportunities for travel and exploration.
 With five months in the country, I assumed I would have enough time to see most of what Australia has to offer, but I was sadly mistaken.
 The suggested length for a road trip along the east coast alone (from Cairns to Melbourne) is upwards of one month.
 I had plenty of bucket list ideas in mind prior to arriving in Sydney and the list only continued to grow as I learned of all there is to do.
 Snorkelling in the Great Barrier Reef, touring Uluru, hiking through the Daintree rainforest, driving the Great Ocean Road, camping in Tasmania and so much more.
 Though I have had amazing experiences here, I’ve had to accept the fact that I won’t be able to do absolutely everything.
 Before coming to Australia make sure your goals and expectations align with the amount of time you have.

-Organized trips are a great starting point
+Organised trips are a great starting point

 Like I mentioned before, I came to Australia rather underprepared.
 Knowing virtually no one here and very little about Sydney (let alone the rest of the country), it was challenging at first to find my bearings.
-Only after living here for a couple of weeks did I finally decide to sign up for an organized group tour.
+Only after living here for a couple of weeks did I finally decide to sign up for an organised group tour.
 My only regret is not joining one sooner!
 These trips are the perfect way to meet people who are in similar situations and make friends to continue your adventure with.
 They’re also a great trick for bundling awesome experiences like sailing the Sydney Harbour and learning to surf.
 If you’re visiting Australia for a working holiday or backpacking, an amazing group tour is definitely the best way to start!

 Stay to the left